Open Data Hub logo

 1. In the OpenShift Container Platform web console, click WorkloadsPods.

-2. From the project list, select the project namespace in which you enabled TrustyAI.
+2. From the project list, select the project in which you installed TrustyAI.

-3. Confirm that there is a running pod for the TrustyAI service.
+3. Confirm that the Pods list includes a running pod for the TrustyAI service.
 The pod has a naming pattern similar to the following example:

 trustyai-service-5d45b5884f-96h5z

-Enabling the TrustyAI Service by using the CLI
+Installing the TrustyAI service by using the CLI

-The following procedure describes how to use the OpenShift command-line interface (CLI) to enable an instance of the TrustyAI service.
+You can use the OpenShift command-line interface (CLI) to install an instance of the TrustyAI service.

 Prerequisites